Post-Fordism: Consumption and production

 Post-Fordist consumption is marked by individualism and consumer choice.
 Patterns of consumption are oriented toward lifestyle and identity and consumption is a key part of the culture.
 The consumer or customer needs has become the central factor which determines the organization of production.
 Data-driven retailers analyze a large amount of consumer data to anticipate and respond to changing patterns of consumer demand.
 In that sense, there is a strong affinity between post-Fordism and the rise of information technology, because information technology becomes essential to develop business strategies.

 Post-Fordist production prioritizes increased flexibility, in particular lean production and just-in-time production methods.
 This creates an economic geography of greater interaction between suppliers, manufacturers, wholesalers, retailers and customers.
-In Post-Fordist labor markets, there a shift from workers in fixed roles within the division of labor to workers who are more adaptable to performing different roles in production.
+In post-Fordist labor markets, there a shift from workers in fixed roles within the division of labor to workers who are more adaptable to performing different roles in production.
 It may lead also to greater involvement by workers in the whole labor process, and greater autonomy of workers in their own work.
 There is an increase in "non-standard" forms of employment which are suited to changing work tasks.

-The typical Post-Fordist enterprise has three main strata of employees: (1) the core managerial staff, technocrats, and other skilled specialists with permanent labour contracts, (2) the regular production workers on annual (renewable) contracts, and (3) parttime and casual employees on temporary contracts, who are brought in to perform projectwork, support and maintenance tasks, and specialized tasks, for a limited time.
+The typical Post-Fordist enterprise has three main strata of employees: (1) the core managerial staff, technocrats, and other skilled specialists with permanent labour contracts, (2) the regular production workers on annual (renewable) contracts, and (3) part time and casual employees on temporary contracts, who are brought in to perform project work, support and maintenance tasks, and specialized tasks, for a limited time.
 Workers may have fewer labour rights, but greater freedoms at work, and they are hired and fired according to their perceived performance and the amount of work that needs to be done.